Trot (music): Kkeokk-ki

 The 'Kkeokk-ki' technique may be better explained by the gruppetto ornament of Western classical music theory.
 A note is figured as if it had been split into two or four subsidiary notes.
-And the voice is inflected to these imaginary notes: e.g. one quarter note is split into four sixteenth notes: (1) one in original pitch - (2) one in upper pitch - (3) one in lower pitch - (1) one in original pitch again (see below image, the example measure is from Na Hun-a's "물레방아 도는데", "Turning Waterwell").
+And the voice is inflected to these imaginary notes: e.g. one quarter note is split into four sixteenth notes: (1) one in original pitch, (2) one in upper pitch, (3) one in lower pitch and (1) one in original pitch again (see below image, the example measure is from Na Hun-a's "물레방아 도는데", "Turning Waterwell").
 Kkeokk-ki happens in the transition between two notes in the original pitch.
 For ordinary listeners, it is not easy to quickly perceive the subtlety of this technique.
 However, any trot singer can hardly do without the elaborated effect of Kkeokk-ki.

 Lyrics

 Most of trot's lyrical content is based on two popular themes, although they vary with the times: 1) love and parting, 2) longing for a sweet home.
 Some see the origin of this sentimentalism in "colonial tragedy".
 But that may well be related to the ancient tradition of resentment or deep sorrow in Korean culture.
 Elegiac song texts with minor scales are the most common.
 In addition to the elegiac rhythm and the content of the lyrics, the 'new stream' in the theater, introduced in the 1910s from Japan, has also contributed to the fact that trot is dominated by the moods of compassion and pain.
-Because the pieces of this 'new stream' frequently dealt with themes such as the family tragedy, love affairs - the best pieces were "Janghanmong", "Cheated in Love, Cried of Money"; the great hit song "Don't Cry Hongdo" (홍도야 울지 마라) sings just the tragic story of the piece "Cheated in love, Cried of money".
+Because the pieces of this 'new stream' frequently dealt with themes such as the family tragedy, love affairs—the best pieces were "Janghanmong", "Cheated in Love, Cried of Money"; the great hit song "Don't Cry Hongdo" (홍도야 울지 마라) sings just the tragic story of the piece "Cheated in love, Cried of money".
 So it is understandable that many Koreans tend to be sad or compassionate when they hear trot songs.
 Sentimental words like 'crying' and 'leaving' have been consistently the most popular.
 But speech levels, which are recognizable at a sentence's final ending in Korean, have changed with the times; since 1990 the sentence in the low-level of politeness is often used.